johnmholmes/simple-mine-lift-with-flashng-leds/Readme.md

 Void STEPPER_OFF()

-This is used to turn off the power to the stepper motor once the move has been completed
+This is used to turn off the power to the stepper motor once the move has been completed> This stops the stepper motorgetting hot while it waits for next move trigger event.

 Void loop()